mgh5225/PDB-ANN/README.md

 Before you begin, ensure you have met the following requirements:

-- You have installed the latest version of [Libtorch](https://pytorch.org/cppdocs/installing.html).
-Detailed instructions related to the installation of Libtorch can be found on the linked page.
+- You have installed the latest version of [LibTorch](https://pytorch.org/cppdocs/installing.html).
+Detailed instructions related to the installation of LibTorch can be found on the linked page.

 - This project extensively utilizes the [nlohmann/json](https://github.com/nlohmann/json) library to facilitate the conversion of models into JSON format.
 You can download the latest version of this library via [JSON for Modern C++](https://github.com/nlohmann/json/releases/latest).